-This past weekend I made my famous chilaquiles verdes for my Salsa Showdown cooking show at the Kenmore Live Studio and they were a huge hit.
-The video of the show will be available soon, but I’ve already gotten dozens of requests to post the recipe!
+I recently made my famous chilaquiles verdes for my Salsa Showdown cooking show at the Kenmore Live Studio and they were a huge hit.
 A lot of people from the audience came up to me after the show to say that they were impressed with not only the taste of the dish, but also how simple it was to prepare and that they felt confident they could make it at home.
 That’s always my goal here – to teach you recipes and break them down so you feel comfortable making them on your own.
 I hope you’ll try my chilaquiles, and if you do, please leave a comment below to let me know how you liked them!

 One of the great things about the salsa verde for my chilaquiles is that it’s a very versatile salsa that can also be used for enchiladas as well as a few other dishes.
 Be sure to check back later this week for my recipe for enchiladas verdes.

-- 3-6 serrano chiles (depending how spicy you like it), stems cut off
+- 3-5 serrano chiles (depending how spicy you like it; start with less and increase the amount), stems cut off

 - 1-2 cloves of garlic

-- A pinch or two of salt to taste
+- A pinch or two of kosher salt to taste

 - ¾-1 ¼ cup water or chicken broth